|My Favourite Planet > English > People > |

 the Königliche Museum, Berlin in 1830.

 restored nose, possibly Eros.

 Dresden.
 Inv.
 No. Hm 087.

-Plaster cast of the so-called "Ildefonso-Group".
-The head of the figure on the
+perhaps the Dioskouroi.
+The head of the figure on the left has been

 Augustan and Hadrianic periods, 1st century BC - 2nd century AD.